David LeNeveu

 David LeNeveu (born May 23, 1983) is a Canadian former professional ice hockey goaltender.
 He has previously played in the National Hockey League (NHL) with the Phoenix Coyotes and the Columbus Blue Jackets.
-LeNeveu was rostered for the 2014 Stanley Cup Finals by the New York Rangers, but never entered play.
+LeNeveu was rostered for the 2014 Stanley Cup Final by the New York Rangers, but never entered play.

 Playing career

 College career

 As a sophomore, LeNeveu led the Cornell Big Red to the 2003 Frozen Four.
 He set a Cornell record for shutouts that year with nine, topping legendary goalie Ken Dryden's record of six set in 1968.
 He was selected to the "Hobey Hat Trick", the three finalists for the Hobey Baker Award.
 Following that season he elected to leave school for professional hockey.

 Professional career

-LeNeveu was selected by the Phoenix Coyotes in the 2nd round (46th overall) of the 2002 NHL Entry Draft.
+LeNeveu was selected by the Phoenix Coyotes in the 2nd round (46th overall) of the 2002 NHL entry draft.
 He made his NHL debut on October 6, 2005, against the Los Angeles Kings, making 25 saves in a 3–2 defeat.